yesiaw/ptpwn/README.md

 # ptpwn

-Tool for Windows to bypass the annoying progress reset when modifying the user profile in Cisco Packet Tracer.
+This is a tool for Windows to bypass the annoying progress reset when modifying the user profile in Cisco Packet Tracer.

 #### Supported versions